EQDiet/EQDietDownloader/README.md

 1. Set Java JDK bin folder to PATH.
 View [this video](https://www.youtube.com/watch?v=vhBNV8no4CI) if you don't know how to do it.
 2. Download the source code by clicking "clone or download" button or by running this command:
 `git clone https://github.com/EQDiet/EQDietDownloader1.0.git` (Only if you have GIT installed)
-3. Extract the files to any folder.
+3. Extract the files to any folder if you used the firs method.
 4. Open command prompt (cmd.exe).
 5. Go to the destination folder you have extracted the files.
 6. Run "EQDietCompiler.bat /Compile" to compile the source code.
 Capital letters and .bat extension are optional to execute this command.